Interested in property investment?

 Housing affordability, in our capital cities, in particular, is among the most expensive in the world.

 Many more first time home buyers are willing to compromise their housing preferences just to get into the market and many start off buying an apartment rather than a house.

 Others become renting investors living (renting) where they choose (but can’t afford to buy) and buying an apartment as an investor.

-Generation Y has different preferences to the generations before it.
+Generation Y has different preferences for the generations before them.

 There is an increase in the number of people wanting to live in the inner city, or close to the CBD, so they are closer to work, social life and attractions and apartments are much more convenient for their lifestyle.